We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted than outdoor air?

 CADR measures the amount of particle-free air being delivered into the room.
-It is given in three measurements – one for pollen, one for tobacco smoke, and one for dust.
+It is given in three measurements – one for pollen, tobacco smoke, and one for dust.
 The higher the CADR rating, the larger the room size that an air cleaner can clean.

 How Much Maintenance and Upkeep is Needed

-However, to get the most out of your investment you’ll need to replace the filters at the manufacturer’s recommended time intervals or as needed (if you’re using a filter air purifier) or more often depending on the level of pollution in your indoor environment.
+However, to get the most out of your investment, you’ll need to replace the filters at the manufacturer’s recommended time intervals or as needed (if you’re using a filter air purifier) or more often, depending on the pollution level in your indoor environment.

-If you have an air purifier with a filter, you should replace the filters at the manufacturer’s recommended filter change intervals to keep the unit’s high level of pollutant removal.
+If you have an air purifier with a filter, you should replace the filters at the manufacturer’s recommended filter change intervals to keep the unit’s high pollutant removal level.
 Depending on how many air purifier filters your unit manages, you might need to change them at various times.

 Pre-Filters, HEPA Filters, and Carbon Filters

 Air purifiers that use filters to purify the air are the most popular units on the market.
 Pre-filters can either be washed or inexpensively replaced, depending on the model purchased.

 HEPA filters are designed to remove the tiniest pollutants from the air and permanently catch them.
 The HEPA filters are the most expensive filters to replace.
 So, keep the pre-filter clean to extend HEPA filter life.